LABI Logo Get Involved

 Employee Relations.

-The Employee Relations Council will support efforts to make Louisiana’s workers’ compensation (WC) system more balanced and less costly.
+The Employee Relations Council will support efforts to make Louisiana’s workers’ compensation (WC) system more effective and less costly.
 It will also remain diligent in protecting the solvency of the state’s unemployment compensation (UC) trust fund to prevent employer UC tax increases.
 In most other respects, Louisiana’s employment laws are generally viewed as employer-friendly when compared to other states.
 Unfortunately, each session, numerous bills are filed to expose employers to lawsuits from their employees and/or restrict their ability to manage their workers efficiently and productively.
 LABI will once again be ready to defend against such legislative intrusion in the workplace.

 Major Issues.